-The conditions precedents to the sale completion, including the iCandy shareholder approval on the terms of the transaction, have not been met to date.
-As a consequence the transaction has not been recognized at 31 December 2017.
-There are no asset or liability held for sale in connection with the proposed transaction in the financial reporting at 31 December 2017.
+The conditions precedent to the sale completion, including the iCandy shareholder approval on the terms of the transaction, have not been met to date.
+Consequently, the transaction has not been recognized at 31 December 2017.
+There are no assets or liabilities held for sale in connection with the proposed transaction in the financial report at 31 December 2017.